 - Plants are more expensive than seeds

-- Not all plants do well beinf transplanted from one garden to the next
+- Not all plants do well being transplanted from one garden to the next

-- Can introduce bugs and diseases into your garden that you did not have
+- It can introduce bugs and diseases into your garden that you did not have

 Some pros to growing via seeds

-- Cheapest way to garden as seeds are inexpensive
+- The cheapest way to garden as seeds are inexpensive

 - Can choose different varieties of a plant